 Reputable and Established Professional Photographer

 At this level, the photographer owns his/her own studio with all the necessary tools and equipment such as lighting equipment, posing tables and chairs with other assistants at his/her beck and call.
-These established photographers could work exclusively in his/her office as just a portrait photographer or moves from one location to another, maybe for a wedding or burial.
+These established photographers could work exclusively in his/her office as just a portrait photographer or move from one location to another, maybe for a wedding or burial.

 These professionals may also offer photography training and workshops in his/her studio to a few apprentices or newbies for a fee.
-Some can even host an online webinar or photography classes.
+Some can even host an online webinars or photography classes.

 Photography Classes in Nigeria

 Although photographers in Nigeria are not compelled to take up any formal education before qualifying to become a photographer, it will be most useful to attend photography classes around your locality.
 The benefits are much as you will be taught by experienced professionals on how to digitally use every setting and feature of your cameras.

 You will also learn how to manipulate adobe Photoshop and lightroom, among other software.
 They are also the opportunity to network with people and to intern after the course.
 Some of the photography courses that you might have to learn in these schools or institutes include